jina-ai/executors/CONTRIBUTING.md

 ### 🛠️ Writing tests

 To make sure your executor is working as it should, we need tests.
 We aim for 100% test coverage - that is, for all the code to be covered by tests.
 Tests should live inside the `tests/` folder, and should be written for the [pytest](https://docs.pytest.org/en/6.2.x/) test suite.
+There are two kinds of tests that you need: **integration** and **unit**.

+#### Test-time dependencies

 To make sure that all the dependencies needed by the executor and any test time dependencies are properly installed, you need to create these files:

 - `tests/requirements.txt` (required): Put any python requirements needed for testing, but not covered in `requirements.txt`, in this file.
 As with normal requirements, do not put the `jina` package here.
 At minimum, this file should include `pytest`
 - `tests/pre_test.sh` (optional): If you need any system dependencies installed before performing the tests, put it in this script.
 This will be run before any dependencies are installed.
-- `tests/pre_docker.sh` (optional): These are the actions to perform before testing the use of the executor as a docker image with `jina pea --uses://docker`.
-This is used to download any large files that you need.
-- `tests/docker_args.txt` (optional): The extra arguments to the `jina pea` command (apart form `--uses://docker...`).
-The main usage of this is to mount large files in the container using `--volumes=...`

 If your executors requires downloading large files (see [below](#-downloading-large-artifacts)), do this with a pytest fixture.
 Here's an example